nimroddanielmaayan/React-TypeScript-V1/README.md

-A React + TypeScript practice project
+A React + TypeScript practice project.